brandoningli/cs-455-project/submission_1_plan/bobby_tables_submission_1.md

 # Filter List
 This half of the team will be responsible for finding and combining filter lists in the most efficient way they can come up with.
-They have not currently decided on what filter lists to use, but they are confident that finding the filter lists and decided on which ones to use will be a trivial task.
+They have not currently decided on what filter lists to use, but they are confident that finding the filter lists and deciding on which ones to use will be a trivial task.
 The following members will be working on this half of the project:

 + Andrew